rciam/keycloak-theme-vanilla/README.md

 Download the keycloak-theme-vanilla.jar from the [releases page](https://github.com/rciam/keycloak-theme-vanilla/releases).

 Just drop the jar file into the $KEYCLOAK_BASE/standalone/deployments/ folder.
 Wait for wildfly to auto-deploy the jar file.

+For Keycloak X (after version 18.0.0), just drop the jar file into the $KEYCLOAK_BASE/providers/ folder.

 ## Modifying the theme at runtime (for releases  >= 2.0.0 )